-3.11 Data Proprietary Periods
+3.12 Data Proprietary Periods

-All observing programs of 500 hours or more have a default proprietary period of zero and a maximum proprietary period of 90 days.
-Observing programs of less than 500 hours have a nominal proprietary data period of twelve months.
+Please consult Table 2 and the relevant subsections above in §3 for the default proprietary period based on program size.
 The proprietary period commences when scientifically usable data from commissioned pipelines are made available to the Principal Investigator via the Spitzer Heritage Archive.
 Once the proprietary period for an AOR expires, the raw and pipeline-processed data enter the public domain and are available to anyone through the Spitzer Heritage Archive.